bcgov/healthgateway/Tools/Postgres/README.md

 oc process -f ./openshift/deployment.yaml | oc apply -f -
 ```

+NOTE:  The provisioning of disk is fairly slow and you may not notice anything for a few minutes.

 #### Clean up

 If you would like to cleanup, you can execute the following which will remove all data associated to Patroni